menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Robins is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Robins is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Robins is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Robins who work in office and administrative support (16.45%), management occupations (14.68%), and sales jobs (9.78%).

 Also of interest is that Robins has more people living here who work in computers and math than 95% of the places in the US.